 Encourage Them to Get Comfortable with Soul Searching

 These mental and emotional preparations to move from infertility to adoption require honest self-examination.
 Some prospective parents are naturally able and interested in this kind of introspection.
-They will easily consider that they should investigate their motives, past experiences, and grief process.
+They will easily consider investigating their motives, past experiences, and grief process.
 Others will struggle in this area and need your grace and guidance for this soul searching.
-Regardless, the life skill of introspection will be a handy one when they are guiding an adopted child to a thriving adulthood.
+Regardless, the life skill of introspection will be handy when guiding an adopted child to a thriving adulthood.
 They will benefit from your expertise and education and the resources you offer them to help them work through infertility grief before adopting and beyond.

-Do you have experience helping prospective parents work through infertility grief as you guide them through an adoption process?
+Do you have experience helping prospective parents work through infertility grief as you guide them through adoption?
 We’d love to hear your thoughts in the comments!

 Image Credits: hnt6581; Centre for Teaching, Learning and Technology; Stockunlimited